Anti-Zeno quantum advantage in fast-driven heat machines: Results

 Our main contention is that overlap between the sinc function and $G_j(\nu)$ at $t \sim \tau_{\rm C} \lesssim \tau_{\rm B}$ may lead to the anti-Zeno effect, i.e., to remarkable enhancement in the convolution $\mathcal{I}_{j}(\omega,t)$, and, correspondingly, in the heat currents and power.
-One can stay in this regime of enhanced performance over many cycles, by running the QHM in the following two-stroke non-Markovian cycles:\\ i) Stroke 1: we run the QHM by keeping the WF (system) and the baths coupled over $n$ modulation periods, from time $t = 0$ to $t = n\tau_{\rm S} = \tau_{\rm C} \lesssim \tau_{\rm B}$~($n \gg 1$, $\tau_{\rm S} \ll \tau_{\rm B}$).\\ ii) Stroke 2: At $t = n\tau_{\rm S} = \tau_{\rm C} $, we decouple the WF from the hot and cold baths.
-One needs to keep the WF and the thermal baths uncoupled (non-interacting) for a time-interval $\bar{t} \gtrsim \tau_{\rm B}$, so as to eliminate all the transient memory effects, i.e., decorrelate the WF and the baths \cite{rao11from}. \\ After this decoupling period, we recouple the WF to the hot and cold thermal baths and continue to drive the WF with the periodically modulated Hamiltonian Eq. \eqref{hper}.
+One can stay in this regime of enhanced performance over many cycles, by running the QHM in the following two-stroke non-Markovian cycles:\\ i) Stroke 1: we run the QHM by keeping the WF (system) and the baths coupled over $n$ modulation periods, from time $t = 0$ to $t = n\tau_{\rm S} = \tau_{\rm C} \lesssim \tau_{\rm B}$~($n \gg 1$, $\tau_{\rm S} \ll \tau_{\rm B}$).
+The $n$ modulation periods of the WF are equivalent to $n$ cycles of continuous heat machines studied earlier, which have been shown to exploit spectral separation of the hot and cold baths for the extraction of work \cite{klimovsky13minimal, alicki14quantum}, or refrigeration \cite{klimovsky15, kolar12}, in the Markovian regime (see Eq. \eqref{specsep}).
+By contrast, in the non-Markovian domain a modulation period is not a cycle, since the time-dependent heat currents and the WF state are not necessarily reset to their initial values at the beginning of each modulation period (see below).\\ ii) Stroke 2: In order to reset the WF state and the heat currents to their initial ($t = 0$) values in the non-Markovian regime, we have to add another stroke: At $t = n\tau_{\rm S} = \tau_{\rm C} $, we decouple the WF from the hot and cold baths.
+One needs to keep the WF and the thermal baths uncoupled (non-interacting) for a time-interval $\bar{t} \gtrsim \tau_{\rm B}$, so as to eliminate all the transient memory effects \cite{rao11from}. \\ After this decoupling period, we recouple the WF to the hot and cold thermal baths and continue to drive the WF with the periodically modulated Hamiltonian Eq. \eqref{hper}.
 Thus the setup is initialized

-after time $\tau_{\rm C} + \bar{t}$, provided we choose $n$ to be such that $\rho_{\rm S}(\tau_{\rm C} + \bar{t}) = \rho_{\rm S}(0)$, so as to close the steady-state cycle after $n$ modulation periods, with the WF returning to its state at start of the cycle (see Fig. \ref{dyn} and Sec. \ref{minhe}).
+after time $\tau_{\rm C} + \bar{t}$, provided we choose $n$ to be such that $\rho_{\rm S}(\tau_{\rm C} + \bar{t}) = \rho_{\rm S}(0)$, so as to close the steady-state cycle after $n$ modulation periods, with the WF returning to its state at start of the cycle (see Fig. \ref{dyn} and Sec. ``A minimal quantum thermal machine beyond Markovianity'').
 The QHM may then run indefinitely in the non-Markovian cyclic regime.